dddevJACL/CLI-Network-Monitoring/README.md

-To run the program, open the windows command prompt, navigate to the folder where you extracted the two python files (Network_Monitoring_App.py and Monitoring_Configuration.py), then type: python Network_Monitoring_App.py
+To run the program, open the windows command prompt, navigate to the folder where you extracted the python files (Network_Monitoring_App.py and Monitoring_Configuration.py), then type: python Network_Monitoring_App.py
 (Or the given way to run a file on your system)